engl5674/engl5674s18/_schedule/schedule.md

       tue:
         - date: 2018-02-27
           desc: 'Critical Approaches to Studying a Digital Infrastructure'
-          readings: [ 'Proposal project page.', 'Sano-Franchini, J. (2017).
+          readings: [ 'Sano-Franchini, J. (2017).
 Feminist rhetorics and interaction design: Facilitating socially responsible design.
-L. Potts and M. Salvo, (Eds.), In Rhetoric and Experience Architecture (pp. 84-110).
+L. Potts and M. Salvo, (Eds.), In Rhetoric and Experience Architecture (pp. 84-89).
 Anderson, SC: Parlor Press.', 'Seaver, N. (2017).
 Algorithms as culture: Some tactics for the ethnography of algorithmic systems.
-Big Data & Society, 4(2), pp. 1-12.', 'Chps.
+Big Data & Society, 4(2), pp. 1-12.', '<del>Chps.
 1 &amp; 2 in Spinuzzi, C. (2003). <cite>Tracing genres through organizations: A sociocultural approach to information design</cite>.
-Cambridge, MA: MIT Press.', 'Star, S. L. (1999).
+Cambridge, MA: MIT Press.</del>', 'Star, S. L. (1999).
 The ethnography of infrastructure.
-American Behavioral Scientist, 43(3), pp. 377-391.' ]
-          assign: [ 'More readings this time around, so you can limit the lengths at which you summarize from each scholar.
-I may provide a prompt for this particular set of  use-annotations.' ]
+American Behavioral Scientist, 43(3), pp. 377-391.', 'Takayoshi, P., Tomlinson, E., and Castillo, J. (2010).
+The construction of research problems and methods.
+In K. Powell and P. Takayoshi, (Eds.), Practicing Research in Writing Studies (pp. 97-121).
+New York, NY: Hampton Press.' ]
+          assign: [ 'Instead of the usual use-annotations, you will reflect on these 3 scholarly calls to study technological systems through the prompts provided at the end of Takayoshi <i>et al</i>.
+In addition to the research problem itself, what type of contexts will you reflect on and/or observe over time?
+What kinds of data might help you refine this research problem?' ]
+          other: [ 'Announcement to come, regarding classtime, since I will be away at a conference.' ]

       thu:
         - date: 2018-03-01
           desc: 'Autoethnography + Field Data'
           readings: [ 'Ellis, C., Adams, T.E., & A.P.
 Bochner.
 (2011).
 Autoethnography: An overview.
 Forum: Qualitative Social Research, 12(1).
 Retrieved 14 Jan.
-2016 from <a href="http://www.qualitative-research.net/index.php/fqs/article/view/1589/3095" target="_blank">http://www.qualitative-research.net/index.php/fqs/article/view/1589/3095</a>.', 'Wolfinger, N. H. (2002).
-On writing fieldnotes: Collection strategies and background expectancies.
-Qualitative Research, 2(1), pp. 85-93.', 'Sanjek, R. (Apr.
+2016 from <a href="http://www.qualitative-research.net/index.php/fqs/article/view/1589/3095" target="_blank">http://www.qualitative-research.net/index.php/fqs/article/view/1589/3095</a>.', 'Pace, S. (Apr.
 2012).
-A vocabulary for fieldnotes.
-In R. Sanjek (Ed.), Fieldnotes: The makings of anthropology (pp. 92-121).
-Ithaca, NY: Cornell University Press.' ]
-          assign: [ 'Use-annotations in Google Drive' ]
+Writing the self into research: Using grounded theory analytic strategies in autoethnography.
+TEXT, 16(1).
+Retrieved 14 Jan.
+2016 from <a href="http://www.textjournal.com.au/speciss/issue13/Pace.pdf" target="_blank">http://www.textjournal.com.au/speciss/issue13/Pace.pdf</a>.' ]
+          assign: [ 'Instead of the use-annotation, please revise your earlier ideas in lieu of the new readings about autoethnographies and the feedback that you received on Tuesday.
+Respond to the following prompts: 1) What type of autoethnography you will conduct and write up; 2) How and why that type will serve your research problem best; 3) What concepts you will synthesize to help you refine your problem and guide your data collection, production, and analysis; and 4) Discuss what data you will indeed collect/produce.
+With each of these prompts, go back to our readings and make your case by drawing on past scholars to back up your decisions.' ]

     - num: 8
       wkh: 'Spring Break'